What Is Web Hosting? How Hosting Works and What You Actually Buy

 - The finished response is sent back to the visitor.

-That is why web hosting is not only “space on the internet.”
-It is the operational environment that makes the whole request-response cycle possible.
+That is why web hosting is not only "space on the internet."
+It is the live delivery environment that makes the whole request-response cycle possible.

 What hosting includes and what it does not